nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 So now we must add **two** options to our docker daemon:

 1. one IP address where it can reach a KV-store (and what type of KV-store it is)
 2. one IP address / network interface on which it should _advertise_.
 What does that mean?
 It's easy: suppose we have several docker daemons (on several machines) that should communicate together.
 Meaning we will have Overlay Docker Networks created, some containers on these machines and some on these containers will be part of the Overlay Docker Networks.
-But the docker daemons need to talk to each other to synchronize runtime data (_i.e._ "can you resolve this particular IP address, because it doesn't belong to any of my containers", etc.) Well they do so though the "advertised" IP address.
+But the docker daemons need to talk to each other to synchronize runtime data (_i.e._ "can you resolve this particular IP address, because it doesn't belong to any of my containers", etc.) Well they do so through the "advertised" IP address.
 Easy!

 In order to configure the docker daemons, we have several ways, I will talk about two:

 1. one quick but dirty way (most useful to **test** if the configuration is okay)
 2. the modern, clean way

-AS you may know, the docker daemon is now run with `dockerd`, which you can give parameters.
+As you may know, the docker daemon is now run with `dockerd`, which accepts command-line parameters.
 The two parameters we want to set now are (in order):

 1. `cluster-store`
 2. `cluster-advertise` (be careful, this is "advertise" and not "adverti**z**e").

 The quick way is simply to launch `dockerd` by hand with the options, the clean way is to create a `systemd` unit file, and set the configuration in it.

-First you need to stop you docker daemon (be warned that it will stop all of your containers).
+When you want to configure your own docker daemon, you first need to stop it (be warned that it will stop all of your containers).
 If you had launched it with `dockerd` previously, then hit `CTRL + C`, if you had launched it with `systemd`, then type `systemd stop docker`.

+But in our case we are not going to set up our local docker daemon (we could, but if you forget to remove the setup later, it will mess up your daemon, and you might have a tough time remembering it), instead we will provision hosts with docker-machine and configure _their_ docker daemons.

-Now we are going to set the parameters, first by command-line (to quickly test).
+Now we are going to set the parameters.

-We need to set the IP address of our consul server, which is the IP address of the proviosnned docker host `kv-store` so let's get it:
+We need to set the IP address of our consul server, which is the IP address of the provisionned docker host `kv-store` so let's get it:

 ```Bash
 $> docker-machine ip kv-store